Polystyrene recycling in the UK

 Lightness: Polystyrene in foam form (e.g., EPS and XPS) is light and typically has a large surface area, making it an easy target for wind gusts.
 Unfortunately, inappropriately stored or transported EPS can easily blow away in the wind and become litter.
 This lightness also makes it bulky (EPS is 95% air!), which means EPS needs to be compacted before being transported.

 Contamination: Polystyrene used in food packaging is typically contaminated with mixed paper, food scraps and other plastics (e.g. plastic straws).
 This requires prior cleaning and separation, meaning local recycling plants usually lack the resources to handle it.
-In contrast, plastics like 1 (soda and water bottles), 2 (detergent) and 4 (plastic bags) tend to come much cleaner and at a much more constant rate, making them much cheaper to recycle.
+In contrast, plastics like 1 (drinks bottles), 2 (detergent) and 4 (plastic bags) tend to come much cleaner and at a much more constant rate, making them much cheaper to recycle.

 Safety: Polystyrene contains styrene, a suspected carcinogen, raising concerns about the safety of recycling workers and the potential release of toxic substances during the recycling process.
 However, the same can be said about polystyrene being released into the environment as litter or incinerated, sending carcinogenic gasses into the atmosphere.